Yevgeny Kiselyov: Move to Ukraine

 In 2008, Kiselyov moved to Ukraine.
 He stated that he moved because working in Ukraine allowed him to be a true political journalist.
 "In Russia, there is no open political debate any more.
 The authorities are hermetically sealed, we can just hypothesize about the discussion going on inside ...
 Here [in Ukraine] you have access to tons of information, to almost any politician".
 He also said that he felt Russian journalism had developed a culture of self-censorship.

 Since September 2009, Kiselyov hosted a sociopolitical talk show called Big-Time Politics with Yevgeny Kiselyov on Inter.
 Kiselyov presented his (Ukrainian) shows in Russian; his guests spoke Ukrainian or Russian.

-On 21 May 2010, deputy head of the Administration of Ukraine Hanna Herman stated the wish that Ukraine's most popular political talk shows be anchored only by Ukrainian journalists: "We are still victims to that imperial complex that 'everything coming from Moscow is good, everything Ukrainian is bad'".
+On 21 May 2010, the deputy head of the Administration of Ukraine Hanna Herman stated the wish, that Ukraine's most popular political talk shows be anchored only by Ukrainian journalists: "We are still victims to that imperial complex that 'everything coming from Moscow is good, everything Ukrainian is bad'".

 The viewership of Big-Time Politics dropped from 1 million in 2007 to 500,000 people in 2011, reflecting a general decline in interest in political talk shows.
-In January 2013 Inter replaced it by a political talk show hosted by Anna Bezulyk.
-Kiselyov from then on is in charge of the news production at Inter.
-In the summer of 2016 Kiselyov left Inter.
+In January 2013, Inter replaced Big-Time Politics with a political talk show hosted by Anna Bezulyk.
+Kiselyov was from then on in charge of news production at Inter.
+In the summer of 2016, Kiselyov left Inter.
 He then moved to Pryamiy kanal to present the program "Results".
-Kiselyov left Pryamiy kanal in the summer of 2019 and became the presenter of "Real Politics with Yevgeny Kiselyov" early 2020 on the channel Ukraine 24.
+Kiselyov left Pryamiy kanal in the summer of 2019, and became the presenter of "Real Politics with Yevgeny Kiselyov" early 2020 on the channel Ukraine 24 (Україна 24).
+Ukraine 24 stopped its activities in July 2022.
+On 27 October 2019, Kiselyov founded his self-named YouTube channel, with the current handle @evgeny.kiselev.
+As of 29 September 2023, the channel has 326,000 subscribers.